varabyte/kobweb/docs/css-style.md

 // For example, `Link(variant = UndecoratedLinkVariant)`
 ```

-Anyway, the main thing to take away from this section is that component variants were designed as an essential piece of
+Ultimately, the main takeaway from this section is that component variants were designed as an essential piece of
 component styles.
 In other words, a component style is not just a collection of styles, but it is a *tweakable*
 collection of styles.